“The Circumcision of Jesus“

 Inv. no.: MNAA1932 / PD0004dep

-“On the eighth day, when it was time to circumcise the Child, He was named Jesus.
-The name the angel had given Him before He was conceived.
-When the time came for the purification rites required by the Law of Moses, Joseph and Mary took Him to Jerusalem to present Him to the Lord; as it is written in the Law of the Lord, ‘Every firstborn male is to be consecrated to the Lord’, and to offer a sacrifice in keeping with what is said in the Law of the Lord: ‘a pair of doves or two young pigeons’.”
+«On the eighth day, when it was time to circumcise the Child, He was named Jesus; the name the angel had given Him before He was conceived.
+When the time came for the purification rites required by the Law of Moses, Joseph and Mary took Him to Jerusalem to present Him to the Lord; as it is written in the Law of the Lord, “Every firstborn male is to be consecrated to the Lord”».
 (Luke 2:21-24)